EtherealEngine/ee-tutorials/readme.md

-# Development Repo for Ethereal Engine Tutorials
+# Development ground for Ethereal Engine tutorials
 This is a meta-project for creating EE Tutorial/Example projects.
 It contains:
 - Collection of project ideas that could turn into useful tutorials